-The Jewish holiday of Chanukah (or Hanukkah) lasts for eight days and runs from Sunday (12/9) to Sunday (12/16) in 2012, but the first candle of the menorah is lit after sundown on Saturday, December 8th.
+The Jewish holiday of Chanukah (or Hanukkah) lasts for eight days and falls differently each year.
+In 2013, it starts before Thanksgiving.
+While it actually runs from Thursday (11/28) to Thursday (12/5) in 2013, the first candle of the menorah is lit after sundown on Wednesday, November 27th.

 According to SimpletoRemember.com, 94,000 Jews reside in the Metro-Detroit area.
 Like most holidays, however, not everyone celebrates Chanukah.
 For those who do, there are several Chanukah Events in Detroit:The Shul of West Bloomfield hosts a couple of Chanukah-related events:

 - The Surfside Town Hall Chanukah Celebration includes a grand menorah lighting, music, face painting, magic show, and caricatures.
 The event takes place on Wednesday, November 27th at 5:30 PM.
 While admission is free, food is available for purchase.

 - The Bay Harbor Chanukah Movie Night celebrates the fourth night of Chanukah on Saturday, November 30th at 7:30 PM.
 The event will be held at the open field, 1177 Kane Concourse.
 The event includes a grand menorah lighting and a family movie.
 Cinema food will be available for sale.

 - The Grand Chanukah Music Show takes place on Sunday, December 1st at 2 PM at The Shul.
 It includes Klemzer, Yiddish, Chanukah, Chassidic & Freilich music by Yakov Hersher and Jaime Bronsztein.
 Admission is $18 a person.